Spring Brings Giant Waterslide to City Streets

 About Slide the City®:

 Slide the City®, owned by Sack Lunch Productions Inc. (OTC PINK: SAKL), has seen massive growth since its beginnings in 2014.
 In July 2015, the event won the Guinness World Record for "Longest Distance Slid on a Slip 'n Slide" after thrill seekers sped down a colossal 2.5 million feet one hour.
 During the two summer tours, 320,000 participants have splashed down the one-of-a-kind slide.
-The family-friendly company brings its massive slide to locations from coast-to-coast.
 With music, local vendors, activities and more, city streets are transformed into the biggest block party of the summer.